 The university has many resources available to help individuals who have experienced Sexual Violence.
 Victims can receive confidential assistance by contacting the Title IX Office.
 When a student or employees reports an incident of Sexual Violence, whether the offense occurred on or off campus, the university will provide a written explanation of the student's or employee's rights and options.
 The Title IX Office will provide written notification about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, academic and housing accommodations, and other services available for victims, both within the institution and in the community.
 In addition, the Title IX Office will provide written information to students and employees about options for available assistance and how to request changes to academic, living, transportation, and working situations or protective orders.
-Accommodations and measures will remain confidential to the extent that maintaining confidentiality will not impair the university's ability to provide them.
-These resources are available regardless of where the situation occurred and regardless of whether the victim choses to report to local law enforcement.
+Accommodations and protective measures will remain confidential to the extent that maintaining confidentiality will not impair the university's ability to provide them.

+These protective measures are available regardless of where the situation occurred and regardless of whether the victim choses to report to BYU Police or local law enforcement.
+Individuals reporting crimes to BYU Police will be given information about available resources, including the Title IX Office.
+Those living in on-campus housing can also work with Residence Life to make changes to housing accommodations, if applicable.
 To contact the Title IX Office please visit https://titleix.byu.edu/titleix/contact-us.
-For information regarding institutional policies and procedures for disciplinary action in response to allegations of Sexual Violence, please see the universities Sexual Harassment Policy and corresponding procedures in Appendices B, C, and D.
+For information regarding institutional policies and procedures for disciplinary action in response to allegations of Sexual Violence, please see the university's Sexual Harassment Policy and corresponding procedures in Appendices C, D, and E.